sophia303v/dynamic-WebCrawler/README.md

 # dynamic-WebCrawler

-I tried to fetch a webpage using React. <br>
-I found selenium can help me do this.<br>
+I tried to fetch a webpage using React.I found selenium can help me do this.<br>
-The theorem is that selenium can automatically open a browser and automatically "use" it. <br>
+The mechanism is that selenium can automatically open a browser and "use" it. <br>
 Hence, we can wait for the browser until it finishes rendering the components.
 We can successfully get the content in those components we want. <br>
 However, at the end I turned to fetch another dynamic page which using simpler language than React.
 XD <br>